 Students are allowed to enroll in courses in other Yale schools if there is space available and if the instructor agrees.
-Students must receive written permission from the registrar of the Law School and the School of Management for any courses taken at those schools.
+It is the responsibility of the student to secure the appropriate permission before they can be registered for a course.
+Students must receive written permission from the registrar of the Jackson School of Global Affairs, the Law School, or the School of Management for any courses taken at those schools.
 Note: An additional course material fee may apply to courses taken outside YSPH.
+YSPH does not cover the cost of these additional course fees.

 One course unit is awarded for any full-term course (not seminars or colloquia) taken in the Graduate School or another professional school.
+Some courses may be adjusted to half-credit upon review of the syllabi/course expectations by the YSPH registrar during registration period, and students will be notified accordingly.

 Credit is not granted for courses that are taken on a pass/fail or credit/no credit basis.
 All courses taken outside of YSPH must be graded (H, HP, P) in order to receive a course unit.

 Courses taken at Yale College (undergraduate) must typically be at the 300-series level or above in order to receive a course unit toward the M.P.H. degree.
 Some 200-series courses at Yale College may count if approved by the student's faculty adviser.
+With the exception of relevant language courses, 100-series courses are not eligible for credit toward the degree.